rust-lang-nursery/rust-cookbook/src/web/clients/download/post-file.md

 [![reqwest-badge]][reqwest] [![cat-net-badge]][cat-net]

-A connection is established to https://paste.rs using [`reqwest::Client`], following the [`reqwest::RequestBuilder`] pattern.
-Calling [`Client::post`] with a URL establishes the destination, [`RequestBuilder::body`] sets the content to send by reading the file, and [`RequestBuilder::send`] blocks until the file uploads and the response is received.
-The response is read with [`read_to_string`], and finally displayed in the console.
+[`reqwest::Client`] establishes a connection to https://paste.rs
+following the [`reqwest::RequestBuilder`] pattern.
+Calling [`Client::post`]
+with a URL establishes the destination, [`RequestBuilder::body`] sets the content to send by reading the file, and [`RequestBuilder::send`] blocks until the file uploads and the response returns.  [`read_to_string`] returns the response and displays in the console.

 ```rust,no_run
 extern crate reqwest;